heisluft/ModdingPlugin/README.md

 `I am in no way affiliated with Mojang or Microsoft, all rights to the Minecraft game and branding belong to their respective owners.`
 ## How to use this
-This Repo defines two plugins, only one of which shall be explained here:
+This Repo defines two plugins:
-The JarModDev Plugin, which, using Mappings I already crafted, allows to easily generate Patches as well as AccessTransformers and Plugins for MML.
+- The JarModDev plugin, which, using mappings I already crafted, allows to easily generate patches as well as AccessTransformer configurations.
-It requires Gradle 8.8.
+- The DeobfDataDev Plugin, whi I use to generate said mappings.

+- This toolchain requires Gradle 9.3.1 and a minimum Java version of 17.

 Into your `settings.gradle`, put this:
 ```groovy